Jump to section

 Before you can start training your Pit Bull to not bite, you will need to make sure you have a few essentials.
-A water spray bottle and a deterrence collar will be needed.
+A water spray bottle will be needed.
 You will also need to stock up on treats or break the dog's favorite food into small chunks.

 Toys, food puzzles and a clicker will be required for one of the methods below.
 Set aside 10 minutes or so each day.
 However, the more you can be around them to react to biting, the sooner you will see results.